delphidabbler/codesnip/Docs/Updates/Archive/ReadMe.txt

 + HelpHistory.txt
   Details of changes to all files in Src\Help directory up to 4 July 2009.

++ InstallHelper.txt
+  Details of changes to all files in Src\InstallHelper directory up to 4 July 2009.

 + InstallHistory.txt
   Details of changes to all files in Src\Install directory up to 4 July 2009.